Catch the River Rapids X40 to Oxford, Wallingford or Reading, and enjoy the terrific trip along the Thames.

 Step inside the Reading Abbey Quarter to learn about its fascinating 900 years of history

 Just the other side of the river from Reading, home to meadows and marinas alongside the river.

 Caversham has plenty to explore on foot, from the riverside meadows to the independent shops and cafes in the village centre.

-A charming, historic small village which sits at the confluence of the River Thame and River Thames Hop off the X39 or X40 at Dorchester Bypass, just a 10 minute walk from the village centre.
+A charming, historic small village which sits at the confluence of the River Thame and River Thames Hop off the X40 at Dorchester Bypass, just a 10 minute walk from the village centre.

-Thought to be one of the earliest Christian sites in britain, Dorchester Abbey sits atop the site of a 7th century cathedral.
+Thought to be one of the earliest Christian sites in Britain, Dorchester Abbey sits atop the site of a 7th century cathedral.